jopdorp/nln-live/README.md

 sailsjs, to install:
 sudo npm -g install sails

+Make sure the following directories are on your path (on macosx):
+-> sudo vi /etc/paths
+these should be in the file:
+/usr/local/bin
+/usr/local/share/npm/bin

 Put the nln-live directory in a sensible place.
+-> mongod
+this started mongodb

+open a new tab in terminal
+-> mongo
+-> use nln-live
+ctrl-c to quit the mongo terminal

 from the terminal browse to the directory and run:
 -> npm update